optikool/AngularGraphQL-Boilerplate/README.md

 # AngularGraphQL-Boilerplate
-Angular 9 Boilerplate using Angular Material and GraphQL
+Angular 9 Boilerplate using Angular Animations, Angular Material and GraphQL